 Canine hip dysplasia is often a hereditary disease that progressively gets worse with age and can become quite painful.
 Dog breeders who do not keep dogs with hip dysplasia out of the breeding population contribute to even more dogs having this painful condition.

-Veterinarians believe that most dogs with hip dysplasia are born with normal hip joints, but starting as early as a few weeks after birth, a gradual subluxation (separation of the two bone surfaces) causes the development of abnormally shaped hip joints.
+Veterinarians believe that most dogs with hip dysplasia are born with normal hip joints, but a gradual subluxation (separation of the two bone surfaces) starts as early as a few weeks after birth, causing the development of abnormally shaped hip joints.

-Osteoarthritis in older years can also exacerbate the condition as well as its associated pain.
+Osteoarthritis in older years can also exacerbate the condition and its associated pain.
 Hip dysplasia is often bilateral, meaning it can affect both hips.

 Breeds Prone To Canine Hip Dysplasia